Sharanya-create/100-days-of-code/log.md

 **Today's Progress**: completed backend and UI for the app, only little of styling remains.

 **thoughts**: after tomorrow once I complete styling of front end , I will continue with covid 19 tracker react app.

 **Link(s) to work**: would upload after completion

+### Day 45: Bucket list application date:30-6-2020

+**Today's progress**: Completed bucket list app for multiple users.

+**Thoughts**: For today i have completed bucket list app for multiple users, tested it 5 times(development testing) and it works fine.
+I am planning to host it on an instance on AWS so that i can make it available for user-testing for those who are interested.
+It has been approximately one and half month since i took the challenge of coding everyday.
+And i am happy that i have completed 7 mini-projects and began with two new, completed a course on python and multiple hanckerank challenges.
+Even completed a geeks for geeks challenge.

+**Link(s) to work**: https://github.com/Sharanya-create/100-days-of-code/tree/master/FlaskApp